 How do I get my work reviewed?

-Once you have joined a group, you will be given access to your group's calendar.
+Once you have joined a group, you will be given access to your group's calendar (Google Doc).
 To get your work reviewed, just sign up for a review slot on the calendar.
 Many groups negotiate the calendar, plan some slots in advance and leave some open for last minute needs.
-Before your review, you should also fill out the prereview info form (see your introductory email) about your work.
 On the day of your review, be ready to digitally display your work in your meeting room.
 For most rooms this means bringing your work on a laptop that can hook up to the presentation screen.
 For online groups, this means having the work available on the device you have the Zoom app installed on and making sure you can screenshare.

 What do I do on the day of my review?